Clueless-Community/clueless-official-website/CONTRIBUTING.md

 }
 ```

-**Note** : You can have different localhost other than 3000, use that in that case.
+**Note** : You can have a different localhost other than 3000, use that in that case.

 ## Setting up API Keys.

 This is the most important part.
-There are Authentication, Database, Filter & search and Map APIs that you need to setup.
+There are Authentication, Database, Filter & search and Map APIs that you need to set up.

 If you are assigned an issue mail us at **official.cluelesscommunity@gmail.com** with the PR link and your gitHub ID we will send you the credentials within 2 - 3 hours.